Updated December 1, 2022

 As the new administration announces its priorities and Congress introduces its first pieces legislation this session, we’re noticing an important trend: a commitment to data.
 As an organization focused on education data policy and use, it’s no surprise that we’re encouraged by these developments.
 And we’ll be keeping a close eye as federal and state leaders work to implement these initiatives.

-Following are all of the announcements we’ve seen so far:
+Following are some of the announcements we’ve seen so far:

 - Advancing Racial Equity and Support for Underserved Communities (January 2021): Addresses elevating community engagement, figuring out to how assess inequalities in federal agency outcomes, and using these findings to inform the President’s budget.
 This executive order establishes an Equitable Data Working Group to ensure that federal datasets are disaggregated by race, ethnicity, gender, disability, income, veteran status, or other key demographic variables.
 Disaggregating data is key to understanding disparities and identifying solutions.